 The Board, established by charter in 2021 under the governance of the E-Enterprise Leadership Council, is comprised of 10 state and local members and seven EPA members representing air and water programs, regions, and enterprise information management offices.
 The Board held its kickoff meeting in May 2021.

-The Board will meet regularly throughout 2021 to develop a draft ConOps by December 31, 2021, laying the groundwork for future phases.
+The Board will meet regularly to develop a draft ConOps in early 2022, laying the groundwork for future phases.